About – The Bribie Islander Newspaper and Blog

 The Bribie Islander developed into a newspaper and came to fruition in August 2014 with Issue 01 hot off the press!
 Initially planned as an 8-page publication with a distribution of approximately 8,000, Richard quickly realized that demand for a new local paper was high, and Issue 01 expanded to 16 pages with circulation in the vicinity of 12,000.

-Since ‘the Bribie Islander’ commenced, it has seen continuous growth and is now producing up to 64 – 68 pages per publication and theMINI glossy A4 magazine also with a distribution having escalated to 15,000.
+Since ‘The Bribie Islander’ commenced, it has seen continuous growth and is now producing up to 80 pages per publication – a glossy A4 magazine with a distribution having escalated to 16,000.

-We now produce 30,000 copies printed and delivered!
-It has grown from strength to strength, offering local businesses a new and exciting newspaper along with a free glossy magazine, tailor-made for locals and real advertising that works!
+We now produce 32,000 copies printed and delivered per month!
+It has grown from strength to strength, offering readers an informative local glossy magazine, and local businesses a real advertising medium that works!

 Meet the Team